In 2020, Mozilla chose Looker as its primary tool for analyzing data. It allows data exploration and visualization by experts and non-experts alike.

 You can access Mozilla's instance of Looker at

 By default, on the front page you will see a list of default folders, which contain links to dashboards.
 These are organized by project.
-Of particular note is the Mozilla Metrics folder inside the KPI Metrics Folder, which includes several Data-produced and vetted dashboards like the Firefox Corporate KPI Dashboard.
+Of particular note is the KPI Metrics Folder, which includes several Data-produced and vetted dashboards like the Firefox Corporate KPI Dashboard.

 One of the core concepts of Looker are Explores.
 These allow you to quickly explore datasets (both ping-level and derived datasets) within an intuitive user interface.